-One of the biggest questions in a child custody case is "Who will get custody and visitation rights?"
-The answer to this crucial question can be complicated.
-Once settled, things don't always go smoothly.
+One of the biggest questions in a child custody case is who will get custody and visitation rights of the child.
+The answer to this can be complicated.
+Even once settled, custody and visitation of the child doesn't always go smoothly.

 Frequently Asked Questions